 Hence, tariff cuts should spur demand for goods and services, encouraging businesses to increase production.
 Several new businesses emerge.
 They hire more workers, pushing the unemployment rate down.

 Conversely, a higher tax rate increases the burden on the taxpayer.
 In the short term, it might increase government revenue.
-However, it has the potential to reduce the tax base, in the long run, thereby lowering government revenues.
+However, in the long run, it has the potential to reduce the tax base, thereby lowering government revenues.

 A decrease in aggregate demand creates an increase in unsold stock.
 For manufacturers, it puts upward pressure on operating costs.
 In response to the increase in stock, producers began to reduce production.